ASKnetCommunity/ASKnet.Community/_stories/planting-seeds copy 2.md

 ---
 title: Seeding Plants for the Present
-subtitle: the hub that hubbs
+subtitle: the hubby hub
 thumbnail: assets/img/resources/solar-charger.jpg
-image:
+order: 3
 ---

 # Planting Seeds for the Future